meltano/handbook/src/_company/communication.md

 1. If decisions are made on Slack, please either paste a screenshot of the conversation in the relevant issue/MR or provide a summary of what was discussed.
 1. Use the private #internal-thanks channel when you want to thank a team member for something.
 If it's less sensitive, consider sharing in the public #thanks channel so the wider Meltano community can see it.

-### Issue and merge request guidelines
+### Issue and pull request guidelines

 1. Use `FYI @username` when you want someone to be aware of what's being discussed, but they're not required to take action.
 1. Use `@username` when you want someone to take a specific action, such as contributing to the discussion or answering a question.
 1. Directly mention (`@username`) the people you want to involve in a comment, especially the person you're replying to.
-Some people only work through GitLab TODOs (rather than email notifications) and will only see responses to comments and threads if they're explicitly mentioned.
+Some people only work through GitHub notifications (rather than email notifications) and will only see responses to comments and threads if they're explicitly mentioned.
-1. Be mindful that most issues and MRs are public by default (unless the project is private or the issue confidential), and our communication in them can be viewed by our community.
+1. Be mindful that most issues and PRs are public by default (unless the project is private or the issue confidential), and our communication in them can be viewed by our community.
 Please always consider how we present ourselves to the public.

 ### Email guidelines